hungweitseng/CS202-ResourceContainer/README.md

 Now, you can navigate to the library path and again use "make" to generate this dynamic link library.
 You need to then use "sudo make install" to make this library publicly available for the system.
 You should read the code and figure out how this library interacts with the kernel module.

+No matter you're using VMWare or a real machine, it's always a good practice to control/maintain/backup your work using github.

+## Testing

 Finally, you can now go to the benchmark directory to get the benchmark program compiled and use the compiled script "test.sh" at the base folder to test and validate your implementation.

 For example, if type "./test.sh 1 1 4096", it will generate 1 container which is registered by 1 task, and it will have 4096 bytes data in the shared heap.
 If type "./test.sh 2 2 4096 1 8192", it will generate 2 containers where the first container has 2 tasks, 4096 bytes data in the shared heap visible by these tasks in the 1st container.
 For the 2nd container, it will have only one task and contain a 8192B-sized heap.
 So on and so forth.

-No matter you're using VMWare or a real machine, it's always a good practice to control/maintain/backup your work using github.
+For each run, the test script will dump the log from each thread.
+For threads within the same container, you should expect the same summarization outcome, and all threads within the same container should make roughly equal amount of tasks.
+You should expect the number of containers and tasks can be large and the size of the heap can be up to 1GB.

-Your tasks
+## Your tasks

 1. Implementing the resource_container kernel module: it needs the following features: